GlareDB/glaredb.github.io/integrations/hyperquery.md

 To get started, select an existing notebook, or create a new one.

 To install GlareDB in the notebook type `/`, then select **Python block**.
-This will place a new block for executing python in the notebook, which will be used to to install the [glaredb python library].
+This will place a new block for executing Python in the notebook, which will be used to to install the [GlareDB Python library].

 ![python block]